Oneida Limited: Modern era

-At the end of the 1990s, the company encountered tough economic times, however it still tried to hold on to its mantle as the last remaining U.S.-based manufacturer of flatware, knives, forks, and spoons.
-The events surrounding 9/11 negatively affected the hospitality and consumer tableware markets, and in November 2003, Oneida sold its 100-year-old Buffalo China plant and four overseas factories in Mexico, China, and Italy.
+At the end of the 1990s, the company encountered tough economic times but tried to hold on to its mantle as the last remaining U.S.-based manufacturer of flatware, knives, forks, and spoons.
+The events surrounding 9/11 negatively affected the hospitality and consumer tableware markets.
+In November 2003, Oneida sold its 100-year-old Buffalo China plant and four overseas factories in Mexico, China, and Italy.
 In February 2004, it sold off more assets to BC Acquisition Co.
 LLC for $5.5 million.
 Eventually, the manufacturing facilities in Sherrill, New York were sold to Sherrill Manufacturing on March 22, 2005.

-In 1996, Oneida Limited acquired THC Systems, Inc., including its team of professionals, which operated under the name Rego China.
+In 1996, Oneida Limited acquired THC Systems, Inc. and its team of professionals, which operated under the name Rego China.

-Oneida Limited transitioned from its manufacturing history and focused on design and marketing of its products that are globally sourced.
-Sales, marketing, advertising, procurement, customer service, legal and operational support is also still based in Oneida, New York.
-The company was taken private in 2006.
+Oneida Limited transitioned from its manufacturing history and focused on design and marketing of globally sourced products.
+Sales, marketing, advertising, procurement, customer service, legal and operational support are still based in Oneida, New York.
+In 2006, the company was taken private.
 Oneida no longer operates manufacturing in the United States.

 Partly as a consequence of the economic blowback from 9/11, Oneida Limited's sales fell more than $157 million.
 In 2006, the company filed for Chapter 11 bankruptcy.
 After stabilizing financially and reducing its debt load, the company was purchased by a group of hedge funds led by Monarch Alternative Capital.

-Oneida announced at the beginning of 2009 they were transitioning away from company-owned outlet stores due to poor financial results but retaining the original outlet store in Sherrill, New York.
+At the beginning of 2009, Oneida announced that they were transitioning away from company-owned outlet stores due to poor financial results, but retaining the original Sherrill, New York outlet store.
 In September 2010, Oneida launched a new website, Oneida.com.

-In November 2011, Oneida Limited was acquired by Monomoy Capital Partners, a mid-sized New York City equity fund.
-In 2012 Monomoy merged Oneida with Anchor Hocking and created EveryWare Global.
+Oneida Limited was acquired by Monomoy Capital Partners, a mid-sized New York City equity fund, in November 2011.
+In 2012, Monomoy merged Oneida with Anchor Hocking and created EveryWare Global.
 In January 2014, EveryWare Global announced its plans to close its regional office and the Oneida outlet store, both in Sherrill, NY, with the process starting in April.

 The original Oneida outlet store in Sherrill, New York, was closed April 26, 2014.
 EveryWare Global filed for bankruptcy in 2015.
 EveryWare Global was renamed The Oneida Group in 2017.

+In January 2019, The Oneida Group sold the majority of its foodservice business (excluding Anchor Hocking glassware) to Crown Brands, LLC.
+Subsequently, in January 2020, Crown Brands renamed itself to Oneida Hospitality Group.

+Oneida Consumer LLC, including the Oneida brand, was acquired by competitor Lenox Corporation in June 2021.
+On July 13, 2021, The Oneida Group was renamed Anchor Hocking Holdings, Inc.